Motor learning can improve your ACL injury prevention

-In this Think Tank course we will elaborate in an interactive fashion on the large body of evidence supporting the efficacy of ACL injury prevention programs with the purpose to identify areas that may have the potential to improve current outcome.
+In this Think Tank, Alli Gokeler will lead us as we elaborate in an interactive fashion on the large body of evidence supporting the efficacy of ACL injury prevention programs with the purpose to identify areas that may have the potential to improve current outcome.
 The following topics will be discussed:

 - In ACL injury prevention, especially the neuromuscular factors have received widespread attention as these can be viewed as modifiable.
 Subsequently, various screening test have been develop to identify athletes at risk for an ACL injury.
 These tests are based on a linear relationship between a given risk factors and (future) injury. recently a complex system approach has been proposed.
 This emphasizes a non-linear interaction between risk factors from different scales (biomechanical, psychological, physiological and training characteristics) and a web of determinants and and how these contribute to injuries.